 - The University of Tartu belongs to the TOP 1.2% of the world's best universities (QS and THE rankings)

 - The research and teaching in the field of IR at UT is internationally visible and recognized placing us among the top IR schools in Eastern and Central Europe.

-- Interesting geographical location: Estonia is one of the smallest EU member states which is situated at the centre of the Baltic Sea Region and on Russia’s doorstep.
+- Interesting geographical location: Estonia is one of the smallest EU member states which is situated in the center of the Baltic Sea Region and on Russia’s doorstep.

-- Since 1989, Estonia has been in the centre of democratic, economic and geopolitical change in Eastern Europe.
+- Since 1989, Estonia has been in the center of democratic, economic and geopolitical change in Eastern Europe.

 - Advanced study facilities, excellent libraries, well-equipped computer labs and modern residence halls.